nghttp2/nghttp2/doc/README.rst

-Spdylay Documentation
+nghttp2 Documentation
 =====================

-The documentation of Spdylay is generated using Sphinx.
+The documentation of nghttp2 is generated using Sphinx.
 This directory contains the source files to be processed by Sphinx.
-The source file for API reference is generated using a script called ``mkapiref.py`` from the Spdylay C source code.
+The source file for API reference is generated using a script called ``mkapiref.py`` from the nghttp2 C source code.

 Generating API reference
 ------------------------